What Data is Collected by the Scout APM Agent?

 - File name and line number of slow functions (used to display a backtrace)

 Some of this information can be disabled for detailed transactions.
-Refer to our configuration section for your language at https://scoutapm.com/docs
+Refer to the configuration section for your language at https://scoutapm.com/docs

 In Ruby, you can set